HanSunUCLA/Machine_Learning_Review/ML_Review.md

-### Why big data works?

 ## Practical Procedures

 ### Deal with Missing Data

-- Remove missing data rows
+- Remove missing data rows;
-- Impute missing values: 1) use a constant value to distinguish missing for missing features, such as 0; 2) use a randomly sampled value based on this feature's distribution; 3) use a mean, median or mode value of this feature; 4) use a value predicted by another model.
+- Impute missing values: 1) use a constant value (**default for missing**) to distinguish missing for missing features, such as 0; 2) use a randomly sampled value based on this feature's distribution; 3) use a mean, median or mode value of this feature; 4) use a value predicted by another model.

 ### Deal with Overfitting

-Ways to detect: training/testing split; large model weights in linear models can indicate that model is overfitted
+Ways to detect: training/testing split; large model weights in linear models can indicate that model is overfitted:

-- Model-wise: 1) use regularization models: reduce variance by applying feature selection models, LASSO and Ridge (apply L1, L2 regularizer), random forest; 2) use k-fold cross validation; 3) apply ensemble models, Bagging, Boosting, a soft-max layer.
+- Model-wise: 1) use regularization models: reduce variance by applying feature selection models, LASSO and Ridge (apply L1, L2 regularizer), random forest; 2) use k-fold cross validation; 3) apply ensemble models, Bagging, Boosting, a soft-max layer;
-- Data-wise: add more data which can be explained by VC-dimension.
+- Data-wise: add more representative data which can be explained by VC-dimension;
 - Deep learning: 1) early stopping; 2) drop-out 3) add regularizer for weights; 4) use data augmentation (for images); 5) batch normalization can also help reduce some overfitting.

+### Deal with Data Sampling

+For imbalanced dataset, data sampling is needed for training the model.

+- **Down-sampling (Candidate sampling)**: down-sample the larger population of the training data.
+The simplest way is to conduct uniform downsampling.
+Fancy way is noise contrastive estimation which conduct the downsample based on a prior information;
+- **Up-sampling (data augmentation)**: up-sample the less populated group.
+This is basically to generate synthetic data at proximity of the existing data.
+It can also be done through direct duplication.
+Image transformation is a perfect example;
+- **Add class weight**: the second option is to leverage the class weights parameter during the fit model process.
+For each class in the target, a weightage is assigned.
+The minority class will get more weightage when compared to the majority ones.

 ### Identify Outliers

 - Extreme value analysis: plot the histogram of individual features and exclude data points that is 3 standard deviation away if the data is Gaussian like.
-- Cluster based: use k-mans to cluster data.
+- Cluster based: use k-means to cluster data.
 Exclude data points that are too far away from its centroid.
 - Use robust models such as LASSO, ridge and decision tree.

 ### Curse of Dimensionality